PynPoint/PynPoint/docs/usage.rst

 	import PynPoint
 	print(PynPoint.get_data_dir())

-We also make available `the full data <http://www.phys.ethz.ch/~amaraa/Data_Shirley_L_Band_PynPoint_conv.hdf5>`_  (without stacking).

-This is the data that we used to develop PynPoint and is discussed in more detail in our papers.
-You can also find a short synopsis in the Science section under beta-pic.
+We also make available `the full data <http://www.phys.ethz.ch/~amaraa/Data_betapic_L_Band_PynPoint_conv.hdf5>`_  (without stacking).
+This is the data that we used to develop PynPoint and is discussed in more detail in our papers and consist of high-contrast imaging data set used to confirm the existence of a massive exoplanet planet orbiting the nearby A-type star beta Pictoris (Lagrange et al. 2010).

+The data set was taken on 2009 December 26 at the Very Large Telescope with the high-resolution, adaptive optics assisted, near-infrared camera NACO in the L' filter (central wavelengths 3.8 micron) in Angular Differential Imaging (ADI) mode.
+It consists of 80 data cubes, each containing 300 individual exposures with an individual exposure time of 0.2 s.
+The total field rotation of the full data set amounted to ~44 degrees  on sky.
+The raw data are publicly available from the European Southern Observatory (ESO) archive (Program ID: 084.C-0739(A)) under http://archive.eso.org/cms/eso-data.html.

+For the test data, basic data reduction steps (sky subtraction, bad pixel correction, and alignment of images) were already done as explained in Quanz et al. (2011).
+The final postage stamp size of the individual images is 73 x 73 pixels in the original image size, but for PynPoint we doubled the resolution resulting in 146 x 146 pixels for the test data images.
+The same test data were also used in Amara & Quanz (2012), where the PynPoint algorithm was introduced. *** NEED TO FIX LINKS ***